 We are the country’s leading industrial injury claims specialists.
 If you or a loved one has been diagnosed with an industrial disease, you may be owed compensation.
-Our expert lawyers have helped countless Australians make successful asbestosis compensation claims on a no win, no lose basis.
+Our expert asbestos lawyers have helped countless Australians make successful claims on a no win no fee basis.

 What is asbestos?

 Asbestos is a type of silicate mineral, grouped together as fibres.
 Asbestos was used in ancient times to construct utensils.
 In Australia, construction companies used asbestos in buildings as a type of insulation.
 Asbestos was banned by the government in 2003.
 There are six types of asbestos:

 Chrysotile is the most common type of asbestos.
 Chrysotile accounts for about 90 per cent of commercially-used asbestos.